18F/prototype-openfisca-usa-headstart/README.md

   -d @./prototype_usa_head_start/situation_examples/disability.json http://localhost:5000/calculate
 ```

-Or, for a prettier JSON respone:
+Or, for a prettier JSON response, use [jq](https://stedolan.github.io/jq/):

 ```sh
 # Family with a child who has a disability